Monday - Friday 8:00 AM - 5:00 PM

 If you do not have access to your prior immunization records, you will need to have a blood test called a blood titer.
 A blood titer will show if you have either had the disease in the past, or have immunity based on prior vaccination.
 Tetanus, however, is an immunization which does not have an available titer.
 If you have not had a Tetanus vaccine within the last 10 years, you will need to update it.

-Yes, all of the required immunizations can be administered at the Student Health Center.
+With the exception of COVID-19 vaccines and boosters, all of the required immunizations can be administered at the Student Health Center.
 Please refer to our fee schedule for the costs of each immunization.